Janfred/draft-rieckers-emu-eap-ute/draft-rieckers-emu-eap-ute.md

       |                                       |
 {: #reconnectstatic title="Reconnect Exchange without new ECDHE exchange"}

+For a Reconnect Exchange with new ECDHE exchange, the peer will send a Client Keyshare in response to the Server Greeting.
+The Client Keyshare will include the PeerId, a nonce and a new ECDHE key.

+The server will also generate a new ECDHE key, a nonce and compute MAC_S according to {{sec_keys}}.

+The peer will then calculate the MAC_P value and send a Client Finished message to the server.

+The server then answers with an EAP-Success.

     EAP Peer            Authenticator   EAP Server
       |                         |             |
       |<- EAP-Request/Identity -|             |